deadc0de6/dotdrop/docs/usage.md

 It should be set to a maximum of the number of cores available (usually returned on linux by the command `nproc`).

-It may speed up the operation but cannot be used interractively (it needs `-f --force` to be set) and cannot be used with `-d --dry`.
+It may speed up the operation but cannot be used interractively (it needs `-f --force` to be set except for `compare`) and cannot be used with `-d --dry`.
 Also information printed to stdout/stderr will probably be messed up.

 **WARNING** this feature hasn't been extensively tested and is to be used at your own risk.
-If you try it out and find any issue, please [open an issue](https://github.com/deadc0de6/dotdrop/issues).
+If you try it out and find any issue, please [report it](https://github.com/deadc0de6/dotdrop/issues).
 Also if you find it useful and have been able to successfully speed up your operation when using `-w --workers`, do please also report it [in an issue](https://github.com/deadc0de6/dotdrop/issues).